Tragedy, murder, and conspiracy push three Riverfield residents down unfamiliar paths…

 Compare your childhood with Glenn’s, his first cigarette, first kiss and so many more firsts, which you will not want to miss.
 Like me you will be forced to wait for Glenn’s promised book two and three in his South City Mosaic Series.

-Theodocia McLean endorses South City Mosaic: Life On Alaska by Glenn Sartori as a childhood memoir worth reading.
+I endorse South City Mosaic: Life On Alaska by Glenn Sartori as a childhood memoir worth reading.
 Read all Author Glenn Sartori’s books found at Amazon.
-I purchased and reviewed this book from a Kindle format.
+I purchased this book from Kindle.
 This review was completed on March 3, 2016.

 The announcement of Union Miller’s death arrived with the Saturday mail.
 That notice pushed Travis Gibbs to return to Riverfield only to discover that his best friend, Union Miller, had been dead for two years.